01 – Fidel Castro completes 30 years in power in Cuba.

 02 – The US and Canada sign a comprehensive free trade agreement which eliminates tariffs and other barriers to trade and investment.

-04 – US Navy jets shoot down two Libyan MiG-23 fighters 112 kilometres off the Libyan coast.
+04 – Two US Navy jets shoot down two Libyan MiG-23 fighters 112 kilometres off the Libyan coast.
 The Pentagon says they fired in self-defence.

 05 – Former Ugandan leader Idi Amin, now persona non grata in Saudi Arabia, is detained in Kinshasa after arriving on a false passport.